By Erika Ditzman

-Why are these values different from what is reported in the Community Dashboard for Outcome 3?
+Why are these values different from what is reported in the Community Dashboard for the Post Secondary Enrollment Outcome?

 ABC’s original Outcome 3 team came to the consensus that enrollment in the military should also be considered a successful outcome after high school graduation.
 Self-reported postgraduate plans indicate that approximately 2% of students enlist after graduation.
-Consequently 2% is added to the DPI results for reporting the high-level Outcome 3 results to reflect enlistment in the military.
+Consequently 2% is added to the DPI results for reporting the high-level post secondary enrollment results to reflect enlistment in the military.

 Words to Know

 A cohort is assigned to a student when they first enroll in a high school in Wisconsin public institutions.
 The cohort name is the year the student is expected to graduate if they complete high school in four years.
 For example, a student starting ninth grade at high school in the school year 2010-2011 would be assigned the cohort of 2014.
 Cohort counts are adjusted as students transfer in and out of districts, or if the student becomes deceased.